SilasHenderson/CoaL/README.md

 html editor + 20 html samples

-Learn to code without installing anything

-*the science is in, and it's CoaL!*
+Learn to code without installing anything. '*The science is in, and it's CoaL!*'
 <pre><code><b>Instructions</b>

   Write or paste html